RELEVANT CHAPTERS

 The authorised person must:

-- be named as the financial representative on the person’s electronic social care record in order that payments can be made;
+- be named as the financial representative on the adult’s electronic social care record in order that payments can be made;

 - notify CMBC if they reasonably believe that the adult has regained capacity;